Kagweitis/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4-lastline prints last ten line sof passwd 5-firstlines prints first ten lines of passwd 6-third_line prints the first three lines of iacta
+4-lastline prints last ten line sof passwd 5-firstlines prints first ten lines of passwd 6-third_line prints the first three lines of iacta 7-file prints a bizarre line of code as you will see